DUNE-DAQ/dune-wib-firmware/sw/README.md

 * tar (`wib_server` runtime only)

-See the [bitbake for the PetaLinux distribution](../linux-2020.1/project-spec/meta-user/recipes-apps/wib/wib.bb) for more installation installation.
-Build with `make` or `make simulation`
+See the [bitbake for the PetaLinux distribution](../linux-2020.1/project-spec/meta-user/recipes-apps/wib/wib.bb) for more installation instructions.
+Build with `make` or `make simulation` depending on whether a real or simulated hardware interface is desired in `wib_server`.
+(NOTE: do not switch between these without `make clean`!)

 The python components (`wib_scope.py`) requires the following python3 packages: